Kodaira dimension of fibrations over abelian varieties

 \subsection{Introduction}

-In this paper we show the validity, in the case of algebraic fiber spaces over abelian varieties (and more generally over varieties of maximal Albanese dimension), of some conjectures on the behavior of Kodaira dimension proposed by the second author; see \cite[Conjectures 3.1 and 3.4]{Popa}.
+In this paper we show the validity, in the case of algebraic fiber spaces over abelian varieties, of some conjectures on the behavior of Kodaira dimension proposed by the second author; see \cite[Conjectures 3.1 and 4.1]{Popa}.
+We also deduce (a stronger version of) Conjecture 3.1 in \emph{loc. cit.} in the more general case of fiber spaces over varieties of maximal Albanese dimension.
+We always work over the complex numbers.